-Projects that are covered under Category A under the Electricity Projects Regulation and involve a new disposition of rights to Crown resources are subject to the Class EA-RSFD, but are not subject to the requirements of this Class EA.
-Proponents are encouraged to engage MNDMNRF early in the process to allow MNDMNRF to bring forward information.
-MNDMNRF retains decision-making and approval authority for all dispositions regardless of a project's authorization under the EA Act.
+Proponents are also encouraged to engage MNRF early in the process to allow MNRF to bring forward information.
+MNRF retains decision-making and approval authority for all dispositions regardless of a project being authorized to proceed under the EA Act.

-5.1.3 Class Environmental Assessment for Provincial Parks and Conservation Reserves (MECP)
+5.1.3 Projects in Provincial Parks and Conservation Reserves (MECP)